Detecting the genuine multipartite two-way steerability with linear steering inequalities: Linear steering inequalities for bipartite system

-It has been shown that the two-way criteria can be constructed from the known one-way LSIs by introducing elaborately designed additional constraints and free parameters.
-Now, we shall go back to the general operator $\hat{H}$ in Eq.~\eqref{defining-H}, where the numbers of the sets for $\{\hat{{\Pi}^a_\mu}\}$ and $\{\hat{M}^b_{\nu}\}$ are assumed to be finite, and in the next, it will be shown that the operator $\hat{H}$ can easily be generalized to the case where the experiment setting has a continuous form.
-With a set of basis vectors, $\{\vert a \rangle\}_{a=0}^{d-1}$, a parameter $\omega$ can be used to label the experiment setting of Bob's measurements, $\hat{\Phi}^a_{\omega}={U}_{\omega}\vert a\rangle\langle a \vert {U}^{\dagger}_{\omega}$, where $U_{\omega}$ can take all the unitary operators in the $d$-dimensional unitary group $U(d)$.
-Consider the case that the probability for each measurement is equal-weighted, and the operator $\hat{H}$ can be designed as
+After demonstrating that the two-way criteria can be constructed from the known one-way LSIs by introducing elaborately designed additional constraints and free parameters, we shall go back to the general operator $\hat{H}$ in Eq.~\eqref{defining-H}, where the numbers of the sets for $\{\hat{{\Pi}^a_\mu}\}$ and $\{\hat{M}^b_{\nu}\}$ are assumed to be finite, and show that the operator $\hat{H}$ can easily be generalized to the case where the experiment setting has a continuous form.